JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 end
 ```

 Hopefully it's clear what we mean by low-level here.
-We've manually defined a function to unpack a parameter vector `θ` and use this to construct a function that computes the log marginal probability of `y` for any particular `θ`.
-We can use a gradient-free optimisation technique from [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to find the parameters whose log marginal likelihood is minimal:
+We've manually defined a function to unpack a parameter vector `θ` and use this to construct a function that computes the negative log marginal likelihood of `θ`.
+We can use any gradient-free optimisation technique from [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to find the parameters whose negative log marginal likelihood is minimal:
 ```julia
 using Optim
 θ0 = randn(3);